jax-ml/jax/docs/501/fault-tolerance.rst

 The GPU backend implements collectives using `NCCL`_, NVIDIA's collective communication library.
-When a set of processes wants to perform a collective, they form a **NCCL communicator**.
+When a set of processes wants to perform a collective, they form an **NCCL communicator**.
 Processes can then repeatedly perform collectives using this communicator.
 Creating a communicator is expensive---it requires network communication---so the JAX backend caches communicators keyed by the set of participating processes and their incarnation ids.